You and your child’s first phone

 The plan you select for your child and their first mobile phone will depend on the type of phone you give them.
 If they have a regular mobile phone, not a smartphone, there is no need for a plan that includes any data, only calls and texting.
 But even if you are giving them their first smartphone you might want to start off with a basic plan that supports data being added as needed.
 This gives you greater control over the spend, and you can later switch to a better plan once your child has demonstrated proper control of online activity and data usage.
 And unless your current mobile plan has a family component to it, you might want to go with a SIM only plan, which would allow you to use your own phone, either one of your older smartphones or a new basic mobile phone.

-Dodo has three easy-to-understand SIM-only plans, that give you greater control over your monthly spend, with coverage provided by the Optus 3G & 4G Plus Network.
+Dodo has four easy-to-understand SIM-only plans, that give you greater control over your monthly spend, with coverage provided by the Optus 3G & 4G Plus Network.

 Prepaid plans might also be better in the beginning because it doesn't allow for any excess call or data usage, so there are no unexpected costs.
 While the call value might not be as generous as that of a post-paid plan, and you need to supply your own phone, it is a good way to start off.
 Plus, extra data and call packs can usually be added on afterwards.